 - More information about the History and Philosophy of Science thesis is available in the Handbook

 - History and Philosophy of Science honours subjects

 - Honours/Graduate Diploma coordinator: Dr Kristian Camilleri

-Studying Philosophy at honours level, or through a postgraduate diploma, represents an excellent opportunity to take your academic development beyond a level attainable in the first three years of undergraduate study.
+Studying Philosophy at honours level, or through a graduate diploma, represents an excellent opportunity to take your academic development beyond a level attainable in the first three years of undergraduate study.
 Advanced work in philosophy further advances your skills of reasoning and critical analysis, in ways that are valuable to employers.
 The focus on writing longer pieces of work, in particular the thesis component, also makes for an intellectually rewarding experience, one in which you are granted greater intellectual autonomy than you will have experienced before, including a greater opportunity to pursue your own ideas.

 - Philosophy honours subjects